astrohart/MFR/MFR.Objects.Win32/README.md

 | dwTickCount | [System.Int32](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.Int32 'System.Int32') | The number of ticks since the call was made.
 It is calculated from
 the GetTickCount function. |
 | dwRejectType | [System.Int32](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.Int32 'System.Int32') | The type of call made during which a message or event was received.
-Possible values are from the enumeration PENDINGTYPE, where PENDINGTYPE_TOPLEVEL means the outgoing call was not nested within a call from another application and PENDINTGYPE_NESTED means the outgoing call was nested within a call from another application. |
+Possible values are from the enumeration `PENDINGTYPE`, where `PENDINGTYPE_TOPLEVEL` means the outgoing call was not nested within a call from another application and `PENDINTGYPE_NESTED` means the outgoing call was nested within a call from another application. |

 ##### Remarks